 Everyone knows that outstanding curb appeal goes a long way to helping you sell a home; any real estate agent will attest to that.
 But what if you are not planning to sell?
 Some changes to boost cub appeal (and home equity) still makes sense.

 After all, home is the place you come back to every day after a hard day of labor.
 Doesnt it make sense that the old homestead should be easy on the eyes?
+And that adding curb appeal can be done any time of the year, not just when the spring cleaning strikes you.
 The good news is that many of these changes do not have to break the bank.
 Lets look at a few.

 Install Rubber Treads on a Stair Walkway.